TwisterMc/pdfjs-viewer-shortcode/readme.md

 ### 2.0.3

+* Added the file ID to the URL.
+* Hooked WordPress into the viewer to pull the URL in.
+Should fix some possible security concerns.
 * Removed the file URL from the URL.
 * Removed the `pdfjs_set_custom_edits` filter.
 * Removed the `pdfjs_set_custom_domain` filter.